-THAT OF CHATEAUX EVOKES OWNERS' PRIVATE LIVES AS IF THEY WERE GODS THEMSELVES, AND LINKS THEM WITH KINGS
+CHATEAUX DECOR EVOKES THE PRIVATE LIVES OF OWNERS AS IF THEY WERE GODS, AND LINKS THEM WITH THE KINGS

 Take mantelpieces, the most prestigious sites of glacial halls:

-- At Écouen* on the northern frontier Jacob sins, leaves, returns and is forgiven, like the owner** who offends Diane de Poitiers, leaves the court and eventually reconciles with the king.
+- At Écouen* Jacob sins, leaves, returns and is forgiven, like the owner** who offends Diane de Poitiers, leaves the court and eventually reconciles with the king.

 - At Condé en Brie in Champagne a god carries off a woman.
-It alludes to the owner * making a married woman his mistress as Louis XIV had done, and imitates a statue at Versailles.
+It alludes to the owner* making a married woman his mistress as Louis XIV had done with Madame de Montespan, and imitates a statue at Versailles.

 That mistress, the marquise de Montespan — the one suspected of black masses — chose the story of Helen of Troy as decor for her chateau.